Shadow the Hedgehog: Development

 Shadow was created by Takashi Iizuka and Shiro Maekawa, who respectively served as director and writer of Sonic Adventure 2.
 During the development of the original Sonic Adventure (1998), Sonic Team conceived a black hedgehog who equaled or exceeded Sonic's coolness.
 The idea was revived during brainstorming sessions for Sonic Adventure 2, as the game features two "good vs. evil" storylines.
 Iizuka wanted to appeal to American audiences with an antihero, a popular character archetype in the US at the time.
 Concept art indicates that Shadow was primarily inspired by the Dragon Ball character Vegeta, but Iizuka denied this, instead citing the Image Comics character Spawn as an influence.

 Shadow was initially named "Terios" ("reflection of"), referencing his role as Sonic's doppelganger.
 He was renamed Shadow after another new character, a bat, who became Rouge.
 Sonic Team tasked Maekawa with developing Shadow, a task he found challenging.
 One night, while he brainstormed lines for a scene in which Sonic confronts Shadow for impersonating him, Maekawa came up with Shadow's first line: "Hmph, aren't you the fake one here?"
 From here, Maekawa envisioned the hedgehog as a delicate, pure character who would refer to himself using the more humble Japanese pronoun boku (僕).
 Iizuka made sure that Shadow's introduction also brought new events to the game, as he wanted players to care about the character.

 Kazuyuki Hoshino designed Shadow.
 Like he had when he designed Metal Sonic for Sonic CD (1993), Hoshino imagined Shadow in a confrontation with Sonic to produce the design.
 Early Shadow designs bore a strong resemblance to Sonic, with darker colors, droopier spines, and a scar on the left of his face.
 Hoshino said these designs reflected Shadow being originally "more obviously evil"; he called the initial incarnation "Terios the Prisoner".
 For the final design, Hoshino remembered that he had designed Metal Sonic with a jet engine to distinguish him from Sonic.
 Likewise, he drew inspiration from speed skaters for Shadow's design since he wanted Shadow to rival Sonic's speed in a unique manner.
-The red stripes featured in Shadow’s design was inspired by traditional kabuki makeup.
-Shadow's design since he wanted Shadow to rival Sonic's speed in a unique manner.
+The red stripes featured in Shadow's design was inspired by traditional kabuki makeup.